Program

 09:45 – 10:30Scanning electron microscopy | Oldřich Benada

-Scanning electron microscope – the construction, signals and image recording (secondary and back-scattered electron imaging), Scanning Transmission Electron Microscopy, SEM image interpretation
+Scanning electron microscope – the construction, signals and image recording, Scanning Transmission Electron Microscopy (STEM), SEM image interpretation

 Coffee break